shramdas/VARV/README.md

 ## Synopsis

-Runepacts is a pipeline for automating many of the steps required for performing gene or group based tests with [EPACTS](http://genome.sph.umich.edu/wiki/EPACTS).
+VARV is a pipeline for automating many of the steps required for performing gene or group based tests with [EPACTS](http://genome.sph.umich.edu/wiki/EPACTS).

 ## Installation

-Runepacts requires:
+VARV requires:

 * [EPACTS](http://genome.sph.umich.edu/wiki/EPACTS)
 * Python 2.7.x (untested on / likely does not work with 3.x)